michaelgrewal/rtos-drone/README.md

 - Propellers adjust speed to match target and react accordingly.
 - Each Propeller writes it's speed to it's shared memory, then the Sensors read it and transmit a Pulse back to Flight Controller (Server).
 - Flight Controller writes the received speeds into the shared memory, such that Display can update the values.
-- Random gusts of wind is delivered to propellers that changes their speeds, and the system reacts accordingly to restore target speeds.
+- Random gusts of wind are delivered to propellers that changes their speeds, and the system reacts accordingly to restore target speeds.